T-Kozhukhov/CCCpy/README.md

 TODO: Write guide on general usage, and a rough top level tutorial on how to get a basic simulation going.

 TODO: Perhaps provide full documentation on what bindings are available in a seperate file/ wiki?
-Make sure build in Python docs work!!!
+Make sure built in Python docs work!!!